synergylabs/TEO-release/README.md

 Each artifact compoenent has its own list of requirements:
 - ProVerif models: Docker
 - libteo: Ubuntu 20.04.4 LTS
 - Android demo app: with a complete setup including 2x Android phones (tested on Nexus 5X, Android 8.1), Raspberry Pi 4 (as TEO device), Ubuntu 20.04.4 LTS (as Storage and data accessor).
+Moreover, make sure all devices are connected to the same local network/subnet.

 ## Formal Protocol Verification Models